St Paul's College, Walla Walla: History

 The desire of the local community for Christian secondary education led Pastor JTP Stolz to begin the planning that would lead ultimately to the establishment of St Paul's College.
 On Tuesday 10 February 1948, 28 foundation students answered the roll called by Werner Hebart, the founding Headmaster.
 Thirteen of these students were boarders and they resided with local families.

 The College moved onto its current premises, from its temporary location in Zion church in 1950.
-Since that time there has been extensive development and refurbishment of buildings and facilities, together with the establishment and modification of curricula and programs.